Uncia-SaaS/.github/README.md

 - **Organization Owners**: Admins with full permissions over the organization's Uncia environment.
 - **Users**: By default, have read-only access to all application documents.
-  - **Application document Owner**: A user who creates a application document; has full permissions on that application document, including deletion rights.
+  - **Application document Owner**: A user who creates an application document; has full permissions on that application document, including deletion rights.
-  - **Editor**: A user granted edit privileges on a application document by the Application document Owner.
+  - **Editor**: A user granted edit privileges on an application document by the Application document Owner.
   - **Reviewer**: A user assigned to review specific application document versions; application documents can contain multiple versions.
-- **Deployment Team**: Users who do not have direct access to the application but receive email notifications to build the content of a application document version.
+- **Deployment Team**: Users who do not have direct access to the application but receive email notifications to build the content of an application document version.
 They have token access to the API.

 ### 2. Connecting to Azure Tenant